Math Advancement Testing

 Guidance & Resources for Families and Caregivers:

-To help determine if a pathway adjustment is appropriate, your student can take a math placement test.
-If they demonstrate a high level of proficiency they may be considered for a single subject acceleration in math and placed into a more accelerated course.
+To help determine if a more advanced math class is appropriate, your student can take a math advancement test.
+If they meet the criteria for proficiency they will be eligible to skip the next course and enroll in a more advanced course.

 For more information on middle school math courses and learning targets: click here.